Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Preparation and properties of the initial state

-To study the tunneling dynamics of fragmented BECs, we have to classify their basic properties depending on the degree of fragmentations.
-To remind, the fragmentation here serves as internal structure.
-In order to identify the condensed or fragmented state, we present the occupation of the first natural orbital, $n_1$, as a function of $V_L$. $n_1$ clearly defines whether the ground state is condensed or fragmented in terms of the loss of coherence in the system.
-The loss of coherence is determined from diagonalization of the reduced one-particle density matrix $\rho(\textbf{r},\textbf{r}^{\prime})=N\int d\textbf{r}_2 . . . d\textbf{r}_N \Psi^*(\textbf{r}^\prime, \textbf{r}_2, ... ,\textbf{r}_N) \Psi(\textbf{r}, \textbf{r}_2, ... ,\textbf{r}_N)$.
-Fig.~\ref{Fig1}(a) depicts how the ground state loses its coherence as a function of $V_L$ for two inter-boson interaction strengths $\Lambda_0=0.01\pi$ and $10\Lambda_0$.
-The inter-boson interactions are weak, in the sense that at $V_L=0$, the ground state is more than $99.99\%$ condensed for $\Lambda_0$ and more than $99.9\%$ condensed for $10\Lambda_0$.
-As is expected, the loss of coherence of the ground state increases with the barrier height, and the ground state becomes $48.55\%$ fragmented for $\Lambda_0$ and $49.85\%$ fragmented for $10\Lambda_0$ for $V_L=16$.
-We find that the ground state becomes two-fold fragmented from about $V_L\geq 8$, with the marginally occupied third and fourth orbitals with occupancy around $10^{-7}$ and the remaining four orbitals have occupancy less than $10^{-7}$.
-The two-fold fragmented ground state indicates that two natural orbitals are macroscopically occupied.
+To study the tunneling dynamics of fragmented BECs, we have to classify their basic properties depending on the degree of fragmentation.
+In order to characterize the condensed or fragmented state in the initial transversal double well, we present the occupation of the first natural orbital, $n_1$, as a function of $V_L$. $n_1$ defines whether the ground state is condensed or fragmented in terms of the degree of condensation in the system.
+The degree of condensation is determined from diagonalization of the reduced one-particle density matrix

+where $\rho(\textbf{r},\textbf{r}^\prime)=\rho(\textbf{r})$ is the density of the bosons.
+Fig.~\ref{Fig1}(a) depicts the degree of condensation of the ground state as a function of $V_L$ for two inter-boson interaction strengths $\Lambda_0=0.01\pi$ and $10\Lambda_0$.
+The inter-boson interactions are weak in the sense that at $V_L=0$ the ground state is more than $99.99\%$ condensed for $\Lambda_0$ and more than $99.9\%$ condensed for $10\Lambda_0$.
+As expected, the degree of condensation of the ground state decreases with the barrier height, and the ground state becomes $48.55\%$ fragmented for $\Lambda_0$ and $49.85\%$ fragmented for $10\Lambda_0$ when $V_L=16$.
+We find that the ground state becomes two-fold fragmented from about $V_L\geq 7$, with the marginally occupied third and fourth orbitals having the occupancy of around $10^{-7}$, and with the remaining four orbitals having occupancy of less than $10^{-7}$.
+The two-fold fragmented ground state implies that two natural orbitals are macroscopically occupied.

 For the considered geometry of the trap, the ground orbital is gerade ($g$-orbital) and the excited orbital is ungerade ($u$-orbital) along the $y$-direction.
+In other words, the first fragment has $g$-symmetry and the second fragment has $u$-symmetry.
 As fragmentation develops the $g$- and $u$-orbitals tend to be equally occupied.
-The topology of the investigation indicates that the parity in the $y$-direction is a good quantum number.
-Therefore, we may call this fragmentation, developed by occupying the $u$-orbital, the transversal fragmentation.
+The topology of the investigation indicates that parity in the $y$-direction is a good quantum number.
+Therefore, we may call this fragmentation, developed by occupying the $u$-orbital along the $y$-axis, the transversal fragmentation.